azdinserhani/azdinserhani/README.md

 - 👋 Hi, I’m @azdinserhani
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning and practicing the PERN stack
+- 🌱 I’m currently learning and practicing the MERN stack
-- 💞️ I’m looking to collaborate on some PERN stack projects
+- 💞️ I’m looking to collaborate on some Full stack projects

 <!---